anders-biostat/MethSCAn/README.md

 For a detailed explanation of the methods implemented in *MethSCAn*, please check our bioRxiv preprint.
 Note that this package was formerly known as ['scbs'](https://github.com/LKremer/scbs) and later renamed to *MethSCAn*.

-*Analyzing single-cell bisulfite sequencing data with scbs*
+*Analyzing single-cell bisulfite sequencing data with MethSCAn*
-Lukas PM Kremer, Leonie Kuechenhoff, Santiago Cerrizuela, Ana Martin-Villalba, Simon Anders
+Lukas PM Kremer, Martina Braun, Svetlana Ovchinnikova, Leonie Kuechenhoff, Santiago Cerrizuela, Ana Martin-Villalba, Simon Anders
 bioRxiv 2022.06.15.496318; doi: [https://doi.org/10.1101/2022.06.15.496318](https://doi.org/10.1101/2022.06.15.496318)